Rich, fudgy and ultra moist vegan gluten free brownies. These super easy brownies are so good no one will guess they’re vegan or gluten-free!

 - Preheat the oven to 350°F (180°C).
 Prepare a 9×9 inch square baking dish by spraying with non stick spray and lining with parchment paper so that there is overhang over the sides (see photos) so that the whole tray of brownies can easily be lifted out.

 - Add the gluten free all purpose flour and cocoa powder into a mixing bowl.
-Add in the brown sugar, baking powder, salt and coffee powder and mix together.
+Add in the sugar, baking powder, salt and coffee powder and mix together.

 - Prepare your vegan buttermilk by adding 1 Tbsp of lemon juice to a measuring jug and then adding soy milk up to the 1 cup (240ml) line.
 Let it curdle.